ozma-io/ozma/README.md

 You can set up Ozma in either a development environment or a production environment, depending on your needs.

 ### Running in Development Environment
-Follow these steps to set up Ozma in a development environment.
+Follow these steps to set up Ozma locally in a development environment.

 #### 1. Cloning the Repository
 If you haven't already cloned the repository, do so now: